dheerajshenoy/IMGV/README.md

     - Create and assign tags for images in a session.
     - Fit image on load option
     - Added more configuration options to lua
+    - Add full path tooltip to each thumbnail

 - 14 Aug 2024
     - Minimap